seracio/kohonen/README.md

 The constructor builds a random vector of `size` dimensions for each neuron, using [d3]'s random generation within a normal gaussian distribution with a standard deviation of 1 and a mean of 0.

 `data` parameter is an array of the vectors you want to display.
-There is no need to normalize your data, that will be done via a gaussian normalization applied on each dimension of the vectors of the dataset.
+There is no need to standardize your data, that will be done internally via a gaussian normalization applied on each dimension of the vectors of the dataset.

+Basically the constructor do :

+* standardize the given data set
+* initialize random weigths for neurons using PCA's largests eigenvectors

-##### run method
+##### training method

 |  param name      | definition                                       | type             | mandatory        | default          |
 |:----------------:|:------------------------------------------------:|:----------------:|:----------------:|:----------------:|